Tobias-DG3YEV/RA-Sentinel/RASBB/readme.md

 * Configuration ond user button
 * FPGAs and STM32 are accessible through JTAG port

 The preliminary RA-Sentinel Baseband Board design will fit into a 100mm extrusion enclosure.
-Layout is made with KiCAD by Mina Daneshpajouh.
+Hardware made by Miss (her majesty) Mina Daneshpajouh.

 ![Alt text](RASBB_preview.JPG "RASBB first draft") [PCB of the RASBB - work still in progress]